Wabinab/xenoblade-chronicles-2/src/05_poppi.md

 ---

-Drawing away the curtain of the wardrobe, two cylinders with orange ether flowing within in first came to sight, then a metallic head with cap and pointed ears, short metallic hair as if tied around her back, wearing a scarf around her.
-At her chest was a flower implanted.
+The curtain drawn apart and revealed what's hidden behind the wardrobe.
+Immediately in sight are two cylinders with orange ether flowing within, a metallic blue head wearing a cap, plus metallic artificial hair, and a red scarf wrapped around her neck.
+A flower decorated her chest.

-"What's this then?"
-Rex couldn't distinguish its use.
+"What's this then?" asked Rex.

-"Nobody ever see this before.
-Secret of Tora. **An artificial Blade!**"
+"Nobody ever see this before. _Secret of Tora._ **An artificial Blade!**"

 "An artificial Blade?"
 Pyra was curious.
 Never heard of it before.

 "I can't believe it."
 Not even Gramps can.

 "Tora have **always** wanted to be Driver of Blade.
-But Tora..." and he got depressed, "Ugh, Tora has no... potential to awaken Core Crystal."
+But Tora..." and he got depressed, "_Ugh,_ Tora has no... potential, to awaken Core Crystal."

 Rex immediately rebutted without a second thought, "How could you know that?
-Surely you just have to try, and- Oh...
+Surely you just have to try, and- ooh...
 You did, didn't you?"

 "Yes, one year ago, Tora applied to Driver recruitment man."

-Gramps could already recall the guy they saw at the square this morning how he reflects, "Oh deary me..."
+They already recalled what happened to the muscular guy this morning, Gramps felt sorry for him, "Oh deary me..."

 Pyra felt pitiful for him, "Oh Tora, you mean you...?"